GeorgeHoneywood/george.honeywood.org.uk/content/blog/typst/index.md

 Sub-files store map data for a range of zoom levels.
 For example, [-snip-]
 ```

-This syntax makes far more sense to me, it is pretty standard C-like language.
-It has all the usual constructs like functions, variables, loops, conditionals.
-In testament to this I decided to rewrite my CV from being in LaTeX to Typst.
+This syntax makes far more sense to me, as it is pretty standard C-like language.
+It has all the usual constructs like functions, variables, loops, conditionals, etc. In testament to this, I decided to rewrite my CV from LaTeX to Typst.
 I had been using the [AltaCV](https://github.com/liantze/AltaCV) class, and wanted to see how hard it would to recreate in Typst.
 It only took a few hours.

 Here is a Typst recreation of the `\cvskill` TeX macro we saw before: